lewagon/data-setup/_partials/mac_vscode.md

 You can also run VS Code from the terminal by typing `code` after adding it to the path:

 Launch VS Code by clicking the icon in your Dock.
-Open the Command Palette (Ctrl+Shift+P) and type `shell command` to find the Shell Command: Install 'code' command in PATH command:
+Open the Command Palette (Cmd + Shift + P) and type `shell command` to find the Shell Command: Install 'code' command in PATH command:

 ![](images/mac_vscode_command.png)